Oyeniran2308/-DataAnalytics-Assessment/README.md

 Task: Find all active accounts (savings or investments) with no transactions in the last 1 year (365 days) .

 ##### Findings
+A total of 893 accounts have not recorded any activity for the past 365 days or more.
+Based on the categorization logic:

+69 accounts are classified as Investment accounts

+542 accounts fall under Savings

+282 accounts are categorized as Unknown

+(CASE
+        WHEN pp.is_regular_savings = 1 THEN 'Savings'
+        WHEN pp.is_a_fund = 1 THEN 'Investment'
+        ELSE 'Unknown'
+    END AS type),

+##### RECOMMENDATION

+Further investigation be carried out to understand why a large portion (542) of savings account holders have been inactive for over a year.

+The 282 accounts labeled as "Unknown" should be reviewed to determine why they could not be categorized and to ensure data consistency and completeness.

 ### 4. Customer Lifetime Value (CLV) Estimation